-You can be abused or stalked through the use of technology including facebook, text messaging, instagram, email, and more.
+You can be abused or stalked through social media, texting, email, and more.

 Trust your instincts.
 If you think you’re being harassed or stalked through technology, you’re probably right.